brabbuss/overlook/README.md

 In pushing for a high-end theme, a 'fade' is applied during transitions from different views.
 The fade is two fold, though.
 The fade also helps the delay between API calls become less noticable and almost seemingly intentional.

+#### Classes and TDD

+Classes were built side by side with `expect` evaluative statements using the `chai` library.
+TDD helped build a rock solid class architecture that is simple and to the point, gets the job done.
+No data is 'pulled into' the class - through array iterator methods, the data is retrieved and then released.
+Any new data is sent to the server via API POST or DELETE.
+This allowed a pairing down of classes to just two classes - the User and the Manager, which extends the User class.

+Chai spies were implemented to test the API calls, which are a part of three methods.
+Two inside of manager for booking on behalf of a customer and deleting on behalf of a customer, and one in the user - for the user to create a new booking.

+Testing utilizes `mocha` and `chai`.
+To test, after cloning down the repo, ensure that these NPM packages are installed before testing. `npm test` inside the `tests` directory will test the classes.

 #### Roadmap

 In future iterations, additions will include: